RIM, known as Reaction Injection Molding, is now broadly applied in medical device development. This article will discuss the following topics:

 The medical device development process

 Compared with other industries, medical device development is facing many industry-specific problems.
-Medical device companies not only need to solve the common design problems, but also take great responsibility for patient safety and are subject to multiple and extremely strict regulatory guidelines.
+Medical device companies not only need to solve common design problems but also take great responsibility for patient safety and are subject to multiple and extremely strict regulatory guidelines.